armory/documentation/_spinnaker/terraform_integration.md

 ### Completing the installation

-After you configure your Git repository and Gate proxy access, perform the following steps:
+After you finish your Terraform integration configuration, perform the following steps:

 1. Apply the changes: